microsoft/Accera/docs/Install/Installing_on_Windows.md

 ### Clone Accera

-Visual Studio 2019 includes a version of `git`.
-To use it, launch Visual Studio 2019, and select `Clone a repository`.
+Visual Studio 2019 and 2022 include a version of `git`.
+To use it, launch Visual Studio 2019 or 2022, and select `Clone a repository`.

 Repository location: